 |Account||Number of followers||Fake followers||Inactive||Good|

-Looking through this data, we find that, on average, 42.44% of users are fake, while another 30.12% are inactive.
+Looking through this data, we find that, on average, popular accounts’ twitter followers break down along the following lines: 42.44% fake and 30.12% inactive.
 This means that only 27.44% of users in that population are active on the service.
 If we were to look at Twitter’s 500 million registered accounts, this would mean that a bit over 137 million users are active on the service, leaving us with a question mark around the other 63 million active users Twitter is reporting.
 One could assume that, as you move further down the list of users, the number of inactive accounts drop and the number of fake followers also does.
 Or could it be that the 63 million missing users in that count represent the population of fake accounts on the service?

 We could try to look at it through the lens of inactive users.
 Twitter is reporting that roughly 40% of their registered accounts are inactive (since they have reported 500 million accounts and 200 million active users).
 This would mean that, among the top 25 most followed accounts, we have a more active population of followers, as only 30% are reported inactive.
 However, this also means that there is a 25% divergence between the two numbers.
 So if we were to apply the same logic to the Fake followers numbers, we may see that 31.83% of Twitter’s users could be fake, or roughly 159 million accounts.